joodaloop/webcraft/content/_index.md

 ## the problem

-*The web is full of mediocre websites.* The most popular kind of templates out there are tired variations of the same landing page, Linktree profiles, and blog themes.
-There's nothing *wrong* with these templates, they're useful, always in demand, and often provided for free.
+You want a really cool website.
+I'm assuming that's your primary goal.
+You want it to be nice to look at, great to read, make visitors whistle in appreciation, etc. etc.

 If you want to get a bunch of words onto the internet as cheaply as possible, there's never been more ways to go about it.
 Most blogging platforms will cost you less than $5/month, Tumblr and Twitter are free.

+*Unfortunately, the web is full of mediocre websites.* The most popular kind of templates out there are tired variations of the same landing page, Linktree profiles, and blog themes.
+There's nothing *wrong* with these templates, they're useful, always in demand, and often provided for free.

-**But a personal website is not a blog.**
+**You want a personal website that is not just a blog.**

 Sure, it might include a chronological list of posts, but it ought to be more.
 It ought to have personality.

 This is your website, you can choose what parts of you to show off, and how to display them.
 You might just want to make a list of things you love, and have that be your home on the web.
 You might want to build a [timeline of your life](https://colly.com/).
 You might want a music collection in the form of a magazine.
 You can have a page with weather, that switches its theme according to the current temperature in your city.

-**You shouldn't have to fit yourself into a pre-existing theme.**
+**You don't want to fit yourself into a pre-existing theme.**

+That's pretty lame.
 Not when you can do so much more, and in your own way.
 Let the Writers<sup>TM</sup> have their Substacks, you don't have to be tied to their bland UI if you'd rather have something better.

 > [My favorite aspect of websites is their duality: they’re both subject and object at once.
 In other words, a website creator becomes both author and architect simultaneously.
 There are endless possibilities as to what a website could be.
 What kind of room is a website?
 Or is a website more like a house?
 A boat?
 A cloud?
 A garden?
 A puddle?
 Whatever it is, there’s potential for a self-reflexive feedback loop: when you put energy into a website, in turn the website helps form your own identity.](https://thecreativeindependent.com/essays/laurel-schwulst-my-website-is-a-shifting-house-next-to-a-river-of-knowledge-what-could-yours-be/)